RikkuX491/EAST-SE-012924-Phase-4/README.md

 6. In another terminal, run `npm install --prefix client` in your terminal to install the dependencies from the `package.json` file.

-7. Run `npm start` in your terminal to run this React app in the browser.
+7. Run `npm start --prefix client` in your terminal to run this React app in the browser.
 If your browser does not automatically open the page for you, open [http://localhost:4000](http://localhost:4000) to view it in your browser.